heltonsaulo/heltonsaulo.github.io/_pages/cv.md

   85. [A parametric quantile beta regression for modeling case fatality rates of COVID-19](https://arxiv.org/abs/2110.04428).
 Jointly with M. Bourguignon and  D. I. Gallardo.
 To appear in **International Statistical Review**.
   86. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://arxiv.org/abs/2211.14427).
 Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
 To appear in **Quality & Quantity**.
 #### Working Papers
-  86. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
+  87. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
 Jointly with A. Dasilva, R. Vila and S. Pal.
-  87. [Closed-form estimators for an exponential family derived from likelihood equations](https://).
+  88. [Closed-form estimators for an exponential family derived from likelihood equations](https://).
 Jointly with R. Vila and E. Nakano.
-  88. [Evaluation of the fear of covid-19 among students from an undergraduate nursing course during the epidemiological situation of 2022](https://).
+  89. [Evaluation of the fear of covid-19 among students from an undergraduate nursing course during the epidemiological situation of 2022](https://).
 Jointly with A. Santana and C. C. Reis.
-  89. [A semiparametric accelerated failure time based mixture cure tree](https://).
+  90. [A semiparametric accelerated failure time based mixture cure tree](https://).
 Jointly with W. Aselisewine and S. Pal.
-  90. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://).
+  91. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://).
 Jointly with N. Damasceno, M. Piscoya, R. Fernandez and A. Vasconcelos.
-  91. [An empirical analysis for Public-Private Partnership projects in the transport sector](https://).
+  92. [An empirical analysis for Public-Private Partnership projects in the transport sector](https://).
 Jointly with V. Rebelo, R. Fernandez and C. Shikida.
-  92. [Avaliação da vulnerabilidade em saúde e cognição em idosos da Atenção Primária à Saúde](https://).
+  93. [Avaliação da vulnerabilidade em saúde e cognição em idosos da Atenção Primária à Saúde](https://).
 Jointly with H. S. Cruz, V. Z. M. Silva, A. Santana.
-  93. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
+  94. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
 Jointly with R. Vila, C. Marchant and V. Leiva.
-  94. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
+  95. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
 Jointly with S. Pal and R. Vila.
-  95. [A multivariate Birnbaum-Saunders lifetime regression model](https://).
+  96. [A multivariate Birnbaum-Saunders lifetime regression model](https://).
 Jointly with F. Vilca and R. C. Zeller.
-  96. [Family of multivariate distributions for modeling data with positive support: Properties, regression and applications](https://).
-Jointly with J. Monterios, R. Vila and F Quintino.
+  97. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
+Jointly with R. Vila, L. Santos, J. Monterios and F Quintino.
-  97. [Multivariate asymmetric distributions on the unit hypercube: Properties, regression and applications](https://).
-Jointly with L. Santos, R. Vila and F Quintino.
+  98. [On stress-strength reliability for the transmuted GEV distribution](https://).
+Jointly with M. Oliveira, F. S. Quintino, D. Aguiar, P. N. Rathie, T. A. Fonseca and L. C. S. M. Ozelim.
-  98. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
+  99. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
 Jointly with S. Pal, R,.
 Souza, R. Vila and A. Dasilva.
  100. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
 Jointly with R. Vila and R. Souza.
 #### Book Chapters
  101. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.